rdsavoldelli/Brain-Computer-Interface-in-Rehabilitation/README.md

-# Brain-Computer-Interface-in-Rehabilitation
-Insights and studies on BCI applications in neurorehabilitation, curated by RicardoMD
+# Brain-Computer Interface in Rehabilitation

+This repository explores how brain-computer interfaces (BCIs) are being used to restore function and communication in patients with neurological conditions.

+Curated by RicardoMD.